Our ProgramWe create a path to social and academic growth.

 Flexible Academics to Meet Your Child’s Needs

 School is not just about memorizing facts and mastering basic skills.
 It’s about helping students to become citizens of the world, supporting them as they explore their passions, and laying the social, emotional, and intellectual foundation necessary for a smooth transition from childhood into adolescence and adulthood.
-This is often a challenge for academically advanced students and those who need extra social emotional, behavioral, and executive function support.
+This is often a challenge for academically advanced students who need extra social emotional, behavioral, and executive function support.
 These students typically come to our school with some imbalance between their significant strengths and other areas that need development.

 At The Burkard School, we know that no two kids are the same.
 Our teachers and behavior specialists work hard to develop honest and open relationships with students so that they can reframe student differences in terms of the unique strengths that each student brings to the learning community.
 Teachers help students to hone and develop their strengths and weaknesses through authentic, hands-on, highly personalized learning experiences.